Computer model locks in Rams vs. 49ers picks, score prediction, SGP for NFL Week 10

 The NFC West is loaded at the top, and two of the division's contenders meet on Sunday when the 6-3 San Francisco 49ers host the 6-2 Los Angeles Rams.
 This is the second meeting between these two rivals, as the 49ers won the Week 5 matchup 26-23 in overtime on Thursday Night Football.

 Kickoff from Levi's Stadium is set for 4:25 p.m.
 ET.
-The road Rams are 6-point favorites, per the latest Rams vs. 49ers SportsLine consensus odds.
+The Rams are 5.5-point favorites, according to the latest Rams vs. 49ers odds.
 The over/under for total points scored is 49.5.
-The Rams are -250 money line favorites (risk $250 to win $100), and the 49ers are +200 underdogs (wager $100 to win $200).
-Before you make any Rams vs. 49ers picks, make sure to check out what the SportsLine Projection Model has to say.
+The Rams are -255 money line favorites (risk $255 to win $100), and the 49ers are +206 underdogs (wager $100 to win $206).
+Before you make any 49ers vs. Rams picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Rams vs. 49ers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: